Discord Integration

 Unlike messaging integrations that listen passively, Discord uses an explicit, opt-in flow: members run the /productbridge slash command, fill in a simple form, and ProductBridge captures the feedback with high confidence.
 There's no ambient channel monitoring or guesswork.

-The integration also supports outgoing notifications — pushing updates about new feedback, status changes, vote milestones, comments, and changelog releases into the Discord channels of your choice.
+The integration also supports outgoing notifications — pushing updates about new feedback, status changes, vote milestones, comments, changelog releases, new roadmap posts, and roadmap status updates into the Discord channels of your choice.

 Prerequisites